 - All individuals have identities shaped by several different factors.
 We commit to considering the intersection of gender and other factors wherever possible.

-As per the Athena SWAN accreditation program, in 2016 a Self Assessment Team (SAT) consisting of academic and professional staff and students was established at UON and spent two years collecting and analysing data to identify gender and diversity issues within the organisation.
-In March 2018, the team submitted an application for Bronze Accreditation.
+As per the Athena SWAN accreditation program, in 2016 a self-assessment team, consisting of academic and professional staff and students, was established at the University of Newcastle and spent two years collecting and analysing data to identify gender and diversity issues within the organisation.
+In March 2018, the team submitted an application for Bronze accreditation.